julik/vitrine/README.md

 Vitrine is for **development**.
 It takes runtime compilation to 11 and beyound.
 Running tasks is all fine and good when you build out the app for production, but when iterating on UI it's essential to be able to just yank the file in there and carry on.
-THe compilation perks include:
+Compilation perks include:

 * Any `.scss` file you shove into the `public` directory can be referenced as `.css` from your HTML.
   Ask for `foo.css` and `foo.scss` will be compiled on the fly.